caydnbaldwin/Passphrase-Generator/README.md

 `running africa jordan` -> Plain Text Passphrase (hobby, song, athlete) -> is 2,733,333 times more secure than the Google Suggested Password - partially due to consisting of more characters - and is more memorable.

 `runn!n9 @fr!c@ j0rd@n` -> Leet Speech Passphrase (hobby, song, athlete) -> is 26,666,666,666 times more secure than the Google Suggested Password and is more memorable.
-Despite consisting of the same amount of characters, it is still 9,756 times more than the Leet Speech Passphrase (hobby, song, athlete) password and is equally as memorable..
+Despite consisting of the same amount of characters, it is still 9,756 times more secure than the Leet Speech Passphrase (hobby, song, athlete) password and is equally as memorable.

 ## Instructions:
 "Write one word per prompt that represents a subject that is significant to you.
 For example: My favorite hobby is running.
 I could enter the word 'marathon' because it is my favorite race to run.
 Each word must be from a unique subject.
 Do not enter the subject itself.
 For example: My favorite hobby is running, but I would not enter the word 'running' or 'run' because it is surface level and easily crackable.
 Each prompt will have a suggested subject in the case that you can't think of one.
 Once all prompts are answered, a password will be output.
 Disclaimer: Word inputs and password outputs are NOT stored or recorded."